jbetancur/my-osx-build/README.md

 ## Known Issues
 If you are running this Playbook on a fresh OSX install

-* When prompted for Xcode tools installs - it will manual intervention
+* When prompted for Xcode tools installs - it will require manual intervention
-* You will be prompted several times for sudo credentials as pre*reqisites are being installed
+* You will be prompted several times for sudo credentials as pre-reqisites are being installed

 ## TODO